 What does the equipment look like?

-In this procedure, an ultrasound machine, vascular catheter, radiofrequency electrode, and console are used.
+In this procedure, an ultrasound machine, vascular catheter, radiofrequency electrode or laser fiber, and console are used.

 Ultrasound scanners consist of a console containing a computer and electronics, a video display screen and a transducer that is used to do the scanning.
 The transducer is a small hand-held device that resembles a microphone, attached to the scanner by a cord.
 Some exams may use different transducers (with different capabilities) during a single exam.
 The transducer sends out high-frequency sound waves (that the human ear cannot hear) into the body and then listens for the returning echoes from the tissues in the body.
 The principles are similar to sonar used by boats and submarines.

 The ultrasound image is immediately visible on a video display screen that looks like a computer or television monitor.
 The image is created based on the amplitude (loudness), frequency (pitch) and time it takes for the ultrasound signal to return from the area within the patient that is being examined to the transducer (the device placed on the patient's skin to send and receive the returning sound waves), as well as the type of body structure and composition of body tissue through which the sound travels.
 A small amount of gel is put on the skin to allow the sound waves to travel from the transducer to the examined area within the body and then back again.
 Ultrasound is an excellent modality for some areas of the body while other areas, especially air-filled lungs, are poorly suited for ultrasound.

 A catheter is a long, thin plastic tube that is considerably smaller than a "pencil lead", or approximately 1/8 inch in diameter.

 Laser fibers or radiofrequency electrodes carry laser or electrical energy from their respective power generators into the body.